aliciaooi/datacleansing/README.md

 #### NUMBER 5 :FINDING AVERAGE PER SUBJECT AND ACTIVITY USING THE WIDE DATASET FORMAT

-	To find average. this dataset will be left in Wide dataset format
+	To find average can be done in either wide or melted into long format This dataset will be left in Wide dataset format

                 AverageActivitySubject <- group_by(cleanmean,subjectid,Activity ) %>% summarise_each(funs(mean))
                 names(AverageActivitySubject)